 $65 for workshop

-Join Tracy Thompson for a Barn Quilt Workshop that will give you an early start on Christmas gifts for your friends and family, or a treat for yourself!
+Join Tracy Thompson for a Barn Quilt Workshop that will give you an early start on sprucing up for spring!
 Choose between making one 2 x 2 Barn Quilt or four 1 x 1 Barn Quilts.
 Indicate your preference when you RSVP.
 Bring a snack to share as it is a long day.
 Cost is $65 and all supplies are included.